 So I would send them to my favorite websites, but they kept coming back with more questions.
 Until finally my friend Amy said, “You need to start a blog for keeping kosher on a budget!”
 And so, Kosher on a Budget* was born.

 I’d love to hear from you, too!
 Comments make the blog-go-round, so please don’t be shy!
-Tell me what brought you here, and if you’ve got a blog – about couponing or anything else under the sun – please feel free to spam me in the comments section!
+Tell me what brought you here, and if you’ve got a blog, please tell me where I can find you!